tradecloud/tradecloud-docs-api-v2/checklist.md

 - [ ] **Should I buy a Connector or build an API integration?**

 This mainly depends on your ERP system.

-If your ERP is compaible with one of the Tradecloud connectors below, we advise to use one of our connectors.
+If your ERP is compatible with one of the Tradecloud connectors below, we advise to use one of our connectors.
 These connectors already contain the necessary components, message flows and data transformations to connect with Tradecloud One.
 They are battle-tested by our customers and will speed up your onboarding onto the Tradecloud One platform.

 If your ERP is not compatible with one of these connectors, it is possible to build an integration with our [JSON/XML API](#checklist-api-integration-design).